-Desired Outcome Performance Requirement Check- list Acceptable Quality Level Performance Measure Monitoring Method summarize all available information for the project.
-R2f.
-The PMOC shall present its findings in descending order of importance, make recommendations for needed project sponsor action and present a time frame for project sponsor's actions.
-Q2f.
-Professional opinion evidenced by findings, recommendations for corrective action and recommended time frame.
-M2f.
-Documented evidence of findings, recommended project sponsor actions and a recommended time frame, supported by a professional opinion.
-MM2f.
-Periodic review by FTA or its agent.
-3 The PMOC shall document its findings, professional opinions, and recommendations in a report to FTA.
+Acceptable Quality Level

+3 The PMOC shall document its findings, professional opinions, and recommendations in a report to the FTA.
 R3.
-The PMOC shall present its findings, conclusions, and recommendations to FTA and, upon FTA approval, reconcile those recommendations with the project sponsor to the extent possible.
+The PMOC shall present its findings, conclusions, and recommendations to FTA and, upon FTA approval, reconcile those recommendations with the Sponsor to the extent possible.
 Q3.
 Reports and presentations are professional, clear, concise, and well written.
-The findings and conclusions have been reconciled with other PMOC reports and have been reconciled with project sponsor to the extent possible.
+The findings and conclusions have been reconciled with other PMOC reports and have been reconciled with Sponsor to the extent possible.
 M3.
 PMOC's findings in descending order of importance, conclusions, recommendations, and presentation.
 MM3.
-Periodic review by FTA or its agent.
+Periodic review by FTA or its agent. --- -- -- -- --- --- --

-APPENDIX B: SCOPE REVIEW CHECKLIST
+APPENDIX B